 Jaw pain is often described as a throbbing, uncomfortable pain.
 It can happen all of a sudden, or it can start off mild and become more intense over time.
 However, the exact symptoms will vary depending on the root cause.
-Identifying the underlying issue is the first step in treating this condition.
+Identifying the underlying issue is the first step in treating jaw pain.
 Here are a few causes to look out for.

-Grinding can cause severe damage to your teeth and is one of the leading jaw pain causes.
+Grinding can cause severe damage to your teeth and is one of the leading causes of jaw pain.
 It is the process of clenching the teeth, that is not associated with chewing.
-Some people grind their teeth when they feel stressed, but a lot of people grind their teeth while sleeping, they just aren't aware of it.
+Some people grind their teeth when they feel stressed, but a lot of people grind their teeth while sleeping, they just are not aware of it.
 If left untreated, it can potentially lead to a number of other dental issues.
 Practicing stress relieving exercises or wearing a mouthguard at night are just some of the ways to stop grinding.

-Temporomandibular disorder, also known as TMD, affects the temperomandibular joint of the jaw.
+Temporomandibular disorder, also known as TMD, affects the temperomandibular joint .
 In addition to pain, this disorder can cause the jaw to make a clicking sound when opening the mouth or chewing.
 In severe cases, the disorder can even cause the jaw to become permanently stuck in an open or closed position.

 Only a qualified dental professional can help you determine the root cause of your jaw pain.